piojo/quattor.github.com/_posts/2013-10-01-documentation-getting-started.md

 Prerequisities
 --------------

 There are some prerequisites to complete this tutorial.
-For hardware, you will need:
+As far as hosts go you will need:

 * One machine to act as the Aquilon server.
 This machine should be running a minimal, updated version of a RHEL 6 (or compatible).